shraddhahulle/NexSpend-Expense-Tracker/README.md

 NexSpend

-NexSpend is an advanced expense management solution designed to help users track and manage their finances efficiently.
-With a user-friendly interface, the app provides comprehensive insights into spending habits, ensuring better financial planning.

-🚀 Demo Video

-🎥 Watch the NexSpend Demo:Linkdein

-Your browser does not support the video tag.

-Click play to view the demo video directly.

-Alternatively, you can download the demo video if it doesn't play inline.

-✨ Features

-Real-Time Expense Tracking: Monitor your spending instantly.

-Detailed Analytics: Visualize your expenses with charts and graphs.

-Budget Management: Set and manage monthly budgets effortlessly.

-Secure & Private: Your data is encrypted and stored securely.

-Multi-Device Support: Access NexSpend on both mobile and desktop.

-🛠️ Tech Stack

-Frontend: HTML, CSS, JavaScript, AJAX

-Backend: Java, Spring Boot

-Database: SQL

-Deployment: Netlify (Frontend), [Deployment Pending for Backend]

-📝 Installation & Setup

-2️⃣ Frontend Setup:

-cd frontend
-npm install  # Install dependencies npm run dev   # Run development server

-3️⃣ Backend Setup:

-cd backend
-./mvnw spring-boot:run  # Start backend server

-🌍 Deployment

-Frontend:

-Deployed on Netlify.

-Access live site: NexSpend Live Site

-Backend:

-Deployment in progress.
-Use local setup for now.

-🖥️ Screenshots

-Dashboard View

-Expense Analytics

-🤝 Contributing

-Contributions are welcome! 🙌

-Fork the repo.

-Create your feature branch: git checkout -b feature/new-feature.

-Commit changes: git commit -m 'Add new feature'.

-Push to branch: git push origin feature/new-feature.

-“Manage your expenses, plan your future with NexSpend!” 💸📊
+NexSpend is an expense tracker application designed to help users manage their finances efficiently.
+The project includes a frontend built with modern web technologies and will eventually integrate a backend using Spring Boot and MySQL.

+Features

+User-friendly interface for tracking expenses

+Category-wise expense management

+Responsive design using Tailwind CSS

+Backend integration (planned) with Spring Boot and MySQL

+Tech Stack

+Frontend: React, TypeScript, Tailwind CSS

+Backend: (Planned) Spring Boot, MySQL

+Installation

+Prerequisites

+Make sure you have the following installed on your system:

+Node.js (v16 or later)

+npm or yarn

+Steps to Run the Project

+Clone the repository:

+git clone <repository-url>
+cd NexSpend

+Install dependencies:

+npm install

+Start the development server:

+npm run dev

+Open the application in your browser at http://localhost:5173

+Folder Structure

+NexSpend/
+│── public/             # Static assets
+│── src/                # Main source code
+│   │── components/     # Reusable components
+│   │── pages/         # Page-level components
+│   │── styles/        # Styling files
+│── package.json       # Project dependencies
+│── tailwind.config.js # Tailwind CSS configuration
+│── tsconfig.json      # TypeScript configuration

+Future Enhancements

+Implement authentication and user accounts

+Add detailed reports and charts

+Integrate Spring Boot backend for data persistence

+Contributing

+Contributions are welcome!
+Feel free to open an issue or submit a pull request.

+License

+This project is licensed under the MIT License.